 The Wawal Dragon is well known in Polish folklore and visitors can pay to step inside the slain dragon’s den located on the grounds of the castle.

-Just outside the walls of the castle is this dragon sculpture who lights up the sky every three minutes with a short fiery breath.
+Just outside the walls of the castle stands this dragon sculpture that lights up the sky every three minutes with a short fiery breath.

 2. See the Mermaid That Protects Warsaw

 The Warsaw coat of arms has featured a mermaid in one form or another since the 15th century.
 There are a few different versions of the legendary tale, but the moral of each is that the mermaid is sworn to defend the city and this is why she is seen armed with a sword and a shield.

 Approximately 80-90 percent of the city of Warsaw was decimated by Nazi forces in World War II.
 This was a brutal Nazi punishment that came as a result of the Warsaw Uprising that took place over two months in 1944.

 The Warsaw Uprising Museum gave us a detailed account of the parties involved including the Home Army and little insurgents like ‘Banana’ who bravely acted as child mail carriers to keep the lines of communication open.
 The museum opened in 2004 and the audio guide and exhibits are very well crafted and emotionally touching.

 My favorite food in the world is pierogies.
 Sadly, they are one of the foods that I can’t get away from home…until now!
 I fell short of my goal of eating pierogies every day we were in Poland but I did have a good variety.
 I tried strawberry and chocolate, smoked cheese, cheese and potato, spinach, meat, and mushroom and sauerkraut.
 No visit to Poland would be complete without sampling the best-known dish.
 Try these and more to find your personal favorite.